-To investigate FaaS performance variation, we leveraged a Natural Language Processing (NLP) application use case for topic modeling deployed and executed on AWS Lambda.
-Our application consists of functions implemented in Python and deployed using AWS Lambda's support for deploying a read-only container image [17].
+To investigate FaaS performance variation, we leveraged a Natural Language Processing (NLP) application use case for topic modeling.
+Our application consisted of three compute-bound functions implemented in Python and deployed to AWS Lambda using the platform's new support (as of Dec 2020) for deploying a container image to augment read-only storage capacity [18].
 Our NLP pipeline use case is interesting to study because it provides a compute intensive workflow where every function in the application requires several minutes of processing, enabling us to examine performance metrics over long periods.
+Our functions were single threaded and largely consumed a single vCPU's entire time share during execution as shown in figure 2.
+We focused our case study on examining performance variation for a compute bound application as AWS Lambda is primarily considered a compute platform where performance of typical workloads is not disk or network I/O bound.
+The source code for our application can be found here [21].

-Our NLP use case is a topic modeling application for news headlines developed in Python3 using the Natural Language Toolkit (NLTK) and Gensim libraries [3, 18].
+Our NLP use case is a topic modeling application for news headlines developed in Python3 using the Natural Language Toolkit (NLTK) and Gensim libraries [3, 19].
 We used a dataset of approximately 1.1 million news headlines from Australia's ABC News [12].
 This application is composed of three separate functions.
 Our three functions stored intermediate workflow data in an Amazon Simple Storage Service (S3) bucket.
 The dataset consisted of a single 63MB CSV file where each sample contains a news article headline and its publication date.
 News headlines were split into a training and testing dataset and stored in another S3 bucket.